All guides

 My pet defecated but I forgot to prepare the container: what should I do?

-Collect the sample anyway using any clean container with a lid you have on hand.
+Collect the sample anyway with whatever you have on hand: any clean container with a lid.
 Refrigerate it immediately and bring it to the clinic, noting the collection time.
-An imperfectly collected sample is usually preferable to no sample at all.
+An imperfect sample is usually better than none at all.

 The information in this guide is for educational purposes and does not replace a veterinary consultation.
 For any health concern or questions about the procedure, contact our clinic directly.